 Spinal fusion may be done if you have:

-You and your doctor can decide when you need to have surgery.
+You and your surgeon can decide when you need to have surgery.

-Risks of this surgery include:
+Risks for this surgery include:

-Tell your doctor or nurse what medicines you are taking.
+Tell your surgeon what medicines you are taking.
 These include medicines, herbs, and supplements you bought without a prescription.